Emurgo/yoroi-faq-gitbook/yoroi-usage.md

 To receive Ada go to the Receive tab in your wallet and generate an address.
 Use a button in the user interface to copy it to the clipboard and then share it with the person who is going to send you Ada.

 To send Ada, obtain a Yoroi address from the person you are going to send Ada to and use the Send tab in your wallet to send the desired amount of Ada to that address.

 ## Once I have downloaded Yoroi, how long before I can send and receive ADA?

 Once you have downloaded Yoroi, you will need to create and backup your wallet which takes a couple of minutes.
 As soon as your wallet is created and your 15-word Yoroi Recovery Phrase is safely backed up, you will be able to send and receive Ada instantly since there is no need to wait for blockchain synchronization.

-## What hardware supports Yoroi?

-Any hardware that supports Google Chrome and Extensions.
-This means that you can use Yoroi in Linux, Mac OS, Windows, among others, but not in iOS or Android.

-## How do I download Yoroi?

-Yoroi can be found and installed through the Chrome Store.

-## Can I run Yoroi on 2 different computers?
+## Can I send ADA from a Daedalus wallet to my Yoroi wallet?

-Yes, as long as you don't have both instances open at the same time. \(Keeping both open could cause desyncing issues\)
+Yes, but if this is your wallet, consider restoring your account on Yoroi instead as this will ensure your total balance is transferred.

-## How do I log out of the Yoroi wallet?
+## Can I send Ada from an exchange to my Yoroi wallet?

-There is no function to log out of the Yoroi Chrome extension.
-You can simply close the tab to exit.
-Note that your spending password is required in order to send ada from Yoroi, so nobody else can transfer your ada without your password.
+Yes.
+If for any reason you are not able to do it, please file a ticket with the exchange (it’s not our fault!).
+We use a new address format and some exchanges may have some validations that does not support this new address format (your funds will be safe as the transaction would just be blocked by the exchange).

-## How do I uninstall Yoroi?
+## How much bandwidth do I need to download and use Yoroi?

-Simply remove the plugin from Chrome in the Extensions section.

-Warning: This will remove the private key and all storage associated with the wallet.
-We highly recommend that if you want to access the wallet in the future, you have a backup of the mnemonics words.
+The Yoroi installation package is very small so it does not require much bandwidth.
+Also, since Yoroi is a light wallet and does not require a the full copy of the blockchain on your machine it consumes very little bandwidth for the operation.

+## How I can I recover my Daedalus wallet in Yoroi using my recovery phase ?

+You should be able to restore a Daedalus wallet in Yoroi by going to `Add Wallet` then `Restore`, `Cardano` and then select the option for a recovery using 24 words.

+## What should I do if I want to recover my Daedalus wallet in Yoroi, but when I get to the entry screen the textbox won't allow me to enter spaces?

+You do not need spaces.
+You can press tab if you have typed the entire word (or select via mouse click from suggestions below text - filtered as you type).

+## What do the green "HIGH" and red "LOW" labels mean next to "ADA received" under "Transactions"?
+You can find information about this in the documentation [here](https://cardanodocs.com/cardano/transaction-assurance/).

 ## Is staking available in Yoroi?

 Yes, there is a delegation center, called Delegation List, where you can see all the available stakepools \(ranked\) in the ecosystem.